Lamden/docs/docs/dapps.md

 ### This info is only sent when the wallet is unlocked
 Any interaction with a wallet can be done only with an unlocked wallet.
 To unlock, you need to sign in to the wallet.

-### Wallet info will automatically returned when the wallet is locked and unlocked
+### Wallet info will automatically be returned when the wallet is locked and unlocked
 Basically, the `lamdenWalletInfo` listener will fire automatically when the user locks and unlocks the wallet.
 So your app can respond immediately.